From BR Bullpen

 Career summary

 Zosky began his professional career in 1989 at the age of 21 and played for 12 seasons until the age of 32 in 2000.
-He spent most of his professional career in the minor leagues, spending parts of two seasons at the rookie level, part of one season at the Single-A level, two full seasons at the Double-A level, parts of three seasons at the Triple-A level and seven full seasons at the Triple-A level.
-In total, he spent played in 1,056 minor league games, hitting .257 with 59 home runs and 407 RBI in 3,670 at-bats.
+He spent most of his professional career in the minor leagues, spending parts of two seasons at the rookie level, part of one season at the Single-A level, two full seasons at the Double-A level and seven full seasons and parts of three others at the Triple-A level.
+In total, he played in 1,056 minor league games, hitting .257 with 59 home runs and 407 RBI in 3,670 at-bats.
 Defensively, he spent 752 games at shortstop, 147 games at third base, 139 games at second base, two games at pitcher and one game in the outfield.
 As a pitcher, he threw 1 1/3 innings, striking out two batters and allowing one earned run, posting a 6.75 ERA.

-Zosky spent parts of five seasons at the major league level - 1991, 1992, 1995, 1999 and 2000.
+Zosky spent parts of five seasons at the major league level - in 1991, 1992, 1995, 1999 and 2000.
 He played in 44 big league games, collecting eight hits in 50 at-bats for a .160 batting average.
-Though he never hit a home run, he did collect two triples and a double, while driving three runs in.
-Defensively, he played 30 games at shortstop (starting eight of them), four games at third base and three games at second base.
-He committed two errors for a .967 fielding percentage, while turning eight double plays.
+Though he never hit a home run, he did collect 2 triples and 1 double, while driving in 3 runs.
+Defensively, he played 30 games at shortstop (starting 8 of them), 4 games at third base and 3 games at second base.
+He committed 2 errors for a .967 fielding percentage, while turning 8 double plays.

 At all levels, both major league and minor league, Zosky hit a combined .256 with 59 home runs and 410 RBI in 3,720 at-bats.